synthread/Klippventurer/README.md

 Step 0: Remove the board from the printer and place it on your work surface.

 Step 1: Apply flux (if using) and then tin the pads shown in the diagram.
-If you will be using tweezers for the DFU pads, don't tin those ones.

 Step 2: locate the pads in the diagram (ADV-VOX-Pin-Mod.png) and solder wires bridging the pads as indicated.
 You should now have the following:
 + one wire bridging the two pads with the green jumper in the diagram
 + one wire bridging the two with the white jumper indicator
-+ one wire bridging the RST points indicated in the diagram
++ one wire bridging the DFU points indicated in the diagram
-+ If you are using tweezers, leave off the DFU jumper indicated in magenta.
-If not, solder a jumper

 ![Pin Mod Diagram](https://github.com/VioSynthax/Adventurer-Voxel-Klipper/raw/main/ADV-VOX-Pin-Mod.png)